Walterr399/wd-motor/README.md

 ## Description

-This script allows players to spawn a Sanchez motorcycle and automatically place themselves on it using the `/motor` command.
+This script allows players to spawn a Sanchez and automatically place themselves on it using the `/motor` command.
 It includes a cooldown feature, requiring players to wait two minutes before using the command again.

 ---